Thursday, July 31, 2025

 Highlights: Whale Watching (humpback whales) on Lilja, Fish Stew at Gisli Eirikur Helgi Kaffihûs BakkabrædraKolugljúfur Canyon

-At 08:15, we returned to our room to retrieve our luggage, dropped off our room's key at the hotel reception, and loaded our luggage into the parked mini-bus.
+At 08:15, we returned to our room to retrieve our luggage, dropped off our room's key at the hotel reception, and loaded our luggage into the parked minibus.
 In about 5 minutes, we were brought to the nearby pier, where we waited to step aboard Lilja, the whale-watching boat we were assigned.

-We were extremely lucky with the weather, as the seas were calm and visibility was excellent.
+We were fortunate with the weather, as the seas were calm and visibility was excellent.
 We managed to spot and get close to several humpback whales, which we photographed (and Inna managed to video too with her iPhone).)
 It was one of the most successful whale watching tours, and Philippine also remarked on how lucky we were.

 Aboard Lilja, when we got cold, we stopped by a small cafe/bar on a lower deck, where we purchased some hot English breakfast tea.